anomaly/prestans-docs/source/handlers.rst

 * ``logger``, an instance of a Python logger, defaulted to ``None`` which results in prestans creating a default logger instance.
 * ``debug``, runs prestans under debug mode (results in increased logging, error reporting), it's defaulted to ``False``

-A sample initialisation of the router might look like:

 .. code-block:: python

     import prestans.rest